Table of Contents

 Games

-Random numbers are often used in games for things like dice rolls, random event generation, or creating non-player character (NPC) behavior that feels natural.
+RNG is used for dice rolls, random event generation, or creating non-player character (NPC) behavior that feels natural.

 Simulations

-In scientific and mathematical simulations, random numbers can represent uncertainty, randomness, or noise.
-They’re used in modeling things like stock markets, weather patterns, or even simulations of particle movement.
+In scientific and mathematical simulations, RNG can represent uncertainty, randomness, or noise, used for modeling stock markets, weather patterns, or particle movements.

 Cryptography